-On June 10, thousands of students at the University of Calgary will mark the end of one journey and the beginning of another.
-To help them celebrate, this year's honorary degree recipients are addressing convocation as part of the the virtual ceremonies.
+From May 30 to June 3, more than 6,000 students at the University of Calgary will mark the end of one journey and the beginning of another.
+This year's honorary degree recipients will address the Class of 2022 during ceremonies taking place throughout the week.

 The honorary degree, Doctor of Laws, is the University of Calgary’s highest academic honour, conferred on individuals whose notable achievements and community service merit recognition.

 Honorary Degree Recipients - Spring 2022

 Journalist, author and political commentator Chantal St-Cyr Hébert is one of the most renowned and respected figures in Canadian media.
 Her informed and thoughtful analysis of current events and issues captures the attention of people across the county as they consider the implications of the events of the day.

 After graduating from Glendon College at York University, Hébert launched her career in the newsroom of Radio-Canada in Toronto.
 She went on to cover provincial and then federal politics with her work appearing in print, on television and on the radio for nearly every major news outlet in the country.

 She is now a contributing columnist for the Toronto Star and L’actualité and is a frequent guest on CBC’s The National.
 She has served as bureau chief on Parliament Hill for Le Devoir and La Presse and is the author of two books on significant events in Canadian politics.

 She was awarded the Charles Lynch Award for reporting with the Canadian Parliamentary Press Gallery, has been named an Officer of the Order of Canada, is a Senior Fellow of Massey College at the University of Toronto, and is the recipient of honorary degrees from 11 Canadian universities.